gjy3035/NWPU-Crowd-Sample-Code/README.md

 # Performance on the validation set

+For an intuitive comparison, the visualization results of these methods are provided at this [link](http://share.crowdbenchmark.com:2443/home/predicted_density_map_on_NWPU-Crowd_val).
 The overall results on val set:

 |   Method   |  MAE  |  MSE  |  PSNR  |  SSIM  |
 |------------|-------|-------|--------|--------|